A one-dimensional model for the interaction between cell-to-cell adhesion and chemotactic signalling: Stefan problems

 In Section 4.1 we touched on an observation made in \cite{AS} for the special case $\chi_0=0$, namely that large-time plateau values in solutions of (\ref{walk}) seem to be essentially unique, for a given value of $\alpha$, and we noted that such uniqueness is also expected to hold for $\chi_0>0$, as a consequence of elliptic regularity.
 The observation of \cite{AS} subsequently led to the idea that a Stefan-problem framework, in which solutions are allowed to jump between unique plateau values $\rho_1(\alpha)$ and $\rho_2(\alpha)$ (as calculated in \cite{AS}), but are elsewhere smooth, might be an appropriate way of treating (\ref{rho}) as the limit of (\ref{walk}) in the high-adhesion regime, and it did indeed prove possible to develop an (at least partial) existence-and-uniqueness theory for such problems \cite{A}.
 Continuing in this vein, we will now proceed to write down a Stefan-problem formulation for (\ref{rho})-(\ref{S}) in the simplest possible case.

-Imagine, then, that we are given a small initial density profile $\rho_0$ below the unstable region (i.e., such that $\rho_0(x)<\rho^{\flat}~\forall x$), and imagine that we evolve this data via (\ref{rho})-(\ref{S}) until $\rho$ hits $\rho^{\flat}$ at some point $x_c$ and time $t_c$.
-The idea now is to continue the solution past $t_c$ by means of a singular, three-phase Stefan problem, whereby we introduce a high-density middle phase at $x_c$, which is initially and instantaneously a zero-width spike jumping up from $\rho_1$ to $\rho_2$ (and back down again), and which will subsequently fatten up as mass is drawn in from the low-density left- and right-hand phases.
+Imagine, then, that we are given a small initial density profile $\rho_0$ below the unstable region ({\em i.e.}, such that $\rho_0(x)<\rho^{\flat}~\forall x$), and imagine that we evolve this data {\em via} (\ref{rho})-(\ref{S}) until $\rho$ hits $\rho^{\flat}$ at some point $x_c$ and time $t_c$.
+The idea now is to continue the solution past $t_c$ by means of a singular, three-phase Stefan problem, whereby we introduce a high-density middle phase at $x_c$, which is initially and instantaneously a zero-width spike jumping up from $\rho_1$ to $\rho_2$ (and back down again), and which will subsequently fatten up as mass is drawn in from the low-density left- and right-hand phases - thus, the width of the middle phase is strictly positive for $t>t_c$, and tends to zero as $t\searrow t_c$.
 In each of the left and right phases we impose the Dirichlet condition $\rho=\rho_1$ at the boundary with the middle phase, and in the middle phase we demand that $\rho=\rho_2$ at the left and right boundaries, which will be denoted by $s_l(t)$ and $s_r(t)$.
 The density in each phase evolves according to (\ref{rho}), the moving boundaries $s_l(t)$ and $s_r(t)$ evolve according to appropriate Rankine-Hugoniot conditions, and finally, since all of this is rather difficult to explain in words, we refer the reader to the simulation of Figure 8 (discussed below) for further clarification.

 To be mathematically explicit, for $t>t_c$ we wish to solve in each phase the adhesion/chemotaxis equation \be \frac{\p\rho}{\p t} = \frac{\p}{\p x}\left(D(\rho)\frac{\p\rho}{\p x}-\chi(\rho)\rho\frac{\p S}{\p x}\right), \ee subject to the boundary conditions \be \frac{\partial\rho}{\partial x}=0\quad\textrm{at}\quad x=0\quad\textrm{and}\quad\rho=\rho_1\quad\textrm{at}\quad x=s_l^-(t) \ee for the left-hand phase, \be \rho=\rho_2\quad\textrm{at}\quad x=s_l^+(t)\quad\textrm{and}\quad x=s_r^-(t) \ee for the middle (high-density) phase, and \be \rho=\rho_1\quad\textrm{at}\quad x=s_r^+(t)\quad\textrm{and}\quad\frac{\partial\rho}{\partial x}=0\quad\textrm{at}\quad x=L \ee for the right-hand phase.